Pricing: licensed per site. Never locked out.

 never degrade your site to push you toward a purchase.

-Every tier runs the same fully functional software — a license changes what use is permitted and what support you get, not what the software does.
-One ladder covers both engines: every tier applies to mod_pagespeed 1.15 (Apache, nginx, IIS) and ModPageSpeed 2.0 (worker and ASP.NET Core) alike.
+A license changes what use is permitted and what support you get, not what the software does.
+Every tier applies to mod_pagespeed 1.15 (Apache, nginx, IIS) and ModPageSpeed 2.0 (worker and ASP.NET Core) alike.

 Plans